GDHex/promethiumv2/README.md

 - **Bond the FIS tokens of the Stash account**.
 These FIS tokens will be put at stake for the security of the network and can be slashed.
 - **Select the Controller**.
 This is the account that will decide when to start or stop validating.

-First, open [Stafi-apps](https://apps.stafi.io), go to the **Staking** section.
+First, open [promethium-apps](https://apps.promethiumchain.org), go to the **Staking** section.
 Click on "Account Actions", and then the "+ Stash" button.

 - **Stash account** - Select your Stash account.
 In this example, we will bond 10 FIS tokens - make sure that your Stash account contains at least this much.
 You can, of course, stake more than this.
 - **Controller account** - Select the Controller account created earlier.
 This account will also need a small amount of FIS tokens in order to start and stop validating.
 - **Value bonded** - How much FIS tokens from the Stash account you want to bond/stake.
 Note that you do not need to bond all of the tokens in that account.
 Also note that you can always bond more tokens later.
 However, withdrawing any bonded amount requires the duration of the unbonding period.
-On Stafi testnet, the unbonding period is 7 hours.
-On Stafi mainnet, the planned unbonding period is 14 days.
+On promethium testnet, the unbonding period is 7 hours.
+On promethium mainnet, the planned unbonding period is 14 days.
 - **Payment destination** - The account where the rewards from validating are sent.

 Once everything is filled in properly, click Bond and sign the transaction with your Stash account.